AnthonyM-Jr/AnthonyM-Jr/README.md

 # Hello, I'm Anthony Magwood Jr.
 <a href="https://www.linkedin.com/in/amagwoodjr/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Cleared cybersecurity professional with a strong foundation in threat intelligence, network defense, and incident response.
-I specialize in analyzing real-world threats, leveraging advanced tools and threat intelligence platforms, and applying hands-on forensic techniques to detect, investigate, and mitigate malicious activity.
-I transform complex threat data into clear, actionable strategies that enhance and harden organizational security against evolving cyber threats.
+Mission-driven cybersecurity professional with 4+ years of experience in threat intelligence, incident response, and vulnerability management across military and private sectors.
+Holding CompTIA CySA+ and Security+ certifications, and an M.S. in IT (Information Assurance), I specialize in translating advanced threat data into actionable security strategies.

 ## Objective